Plutus Flow - Statistical OBV Analysis¶

 - OBV: Higher High (HH)

-- Interpretation: Continuation pattern in downtrend
+- Interpretation: Continuation pattern — downtrend expected to continue

 Divergence Confirmation¶